kevinjl321/google-homepage/README.md

-This is my first project for TOP curriculum.
-I will be replicating the Google homepage.
+First project for TOP curriculum; replication of the Google homepage.